cakephp/docs/en/appendices/3-0-migration-guide.rst

 `app skeleton <https://github.com/cakephp/app>`_ project as a reference point when updating your application.

-CakePHP should be installed with composer
+CakePHP should be installed with Composer
 =========================================

 Since CakePHP can no longer easily be installed via PEAR, or in a shared directory, those options are no longer supported.
-Instead you should use `composer <http://getcomposer.org>`_ to install CakePHP into your application.
+Instead you should use `Composer <http://getcomposer.org>`_ to install CakePHP into your application.

 Namespaces
 ==========